delphix/delphixpy-examples/README.md

 look decent.

 # delphixpy-examples
-These are some example python scripts I put together to serve as examples for those getting started with Delphix the delphixpy module.
+These are some example python scripts I put together to serve as examples for those getting started with Delphix the delphixpy python module.

 ##Wait...
 What's Delphix?
 In the most simplest answer, [Delphix](http://www.delphix.com) is an awesome software that allows you to provision full multi-terabyte databases and applications in minutes.
-It is far more than that, but that's why Google and my [blog](www.therealcloudsurgeon.com) exist.
+It is far more than that, but that's why Google and this [blog](adam.today) exist.

 ##What is delphixpy?
 delphixpy is a python module created by Delphix to enable users to directly invoke the Delphix API via python.